 5. Serious injury to the lungs and heart

-The most serious injuries to the heart and lungs in an accident will give rise to the largest amounts of chest claim compensation between: £57,000 – £132,000
+The most serious injuries to the heart and lungs, which might involve the removal of one lung or serious heart damage, will give rise to the largest amounts of chest claim compensation between: £57,000 – £132,000

 How to make a chest claim for compensation